 Proof to have enough funds

 You must possess sufficient money to cover your basic expenses in Spain.
+If the employer will cover your expenses, he/she must state it in the work contract.

 Both the employee and the employer have to sign the work contract.
 It must include work conditions and payment.
 Everything must be clear in it.